 EM data were filtered and leveled using both automated and manual levelling procedures.
-Apparent resistivity was calculated from in-phase and quadrature data for three coplanar frequencies (880Hz, 6.6kHz and 34kHz), and for two coaxial frequencies (980Hz and 7kHz) separately using a homogeneous half space model and gridded using proxy resistivity values.
+Apparent resistivity was calculated from in-phase and quadrature data for three coplanar frequencies (880Hz, 6.6kHz and 34kHz), and for two coaxial frequencies (980Hz and 7kHz) separately using a homogeneous half space model.

-All data were gridded using cell size of 50x50 meters and presented as 40% transparent grids with shaded relief on top of topographic maps, at the scale of 1:100.000.
+All data were gridded using cell size of 50x50 meters and presented as 40% transparent grids with shaded relief on top of topographic maps.